yutanoma/research-website-template/README.md

 3. Import your repository on Vercel
 4. Vercel will automatically detect Next.js and configure the build settings
 5. Click "Deploy"

+## Contributing

+Feel free to drop a pull request whenever!